-However, in Parkinson’s Disease, these glial cells can become “inflamed” and when that happens, they damage the health of your dopamine cells.
-The brain, and especially this area, the Substantia Nigra, produces a lot of free radicals, or inflammation, and also happens to be poorly supplied with free radical defenses.
+However, in PD, these glial cells can become “inflamed” and when that happens, they damage the health of your dopamine cells.
+The area most injured in PD is the Substantia Nigra, produces a lot of free radicals, or inflammation, and also happens to be poorly supplied with free radical defenses.
 Therefore, we have our first abnormal finding for reasonable treatment: First, identify and remove food allergens, environmental allergens, and chemicals that may be inflaming these cells.
 Then increase free radical defense systems.

-There is a long list of inflaming substances towards the end of this page.
+There is a long list of possible inflaming substances you might ingest towards the end of this page.

-This picture, below, shows the dopamine cell as it begins to be injured by the “inflammation.”
+This picture, below, shows the dopamine cell as it begins to be injured.
 The arrows point to the “branches” of the cell that are partially damaged: The fact that many cells are only partially damaged is great news–You may be able to rescue these partially damaged cells and regain function as they regain their health and function.

-It is the lowering of dopamine levels from the loss of functioning of the dopamine cells which is why the first line of treatment from a conventional doctor is usually “L-Dopa” to increase the dopamine levels in the brain.
-See the “Life Extension” website for a thorough description of why this may or may not be a good idea.
+It is the lowering of dopamine levels from the loss of functioning of the dopamine cells which is why the first line of treatment from a conventional doctor is usually aimed at increasing the dopamine in your brain–either directly with “L-Dopa” or indirectly with “Dopamine Agonists (drugs that stimulate the cell’s production of dopamine).

 Increasing dopamine requires a careful balance of “healthy” and “unhealthy” levels of dopamine– too much dopamine can worsen your inflammation, or free radical imbalance, inside the cell and out in the synapse (the area where the cell dumps its dopamine.)